 DEM vs NPMD

-Digital Experience Monitoring (DEM) is a performance management category that represents an evolutionary step forward from network performance monitoring and diagnostics (NPMD).
+Digital Experience Monitoring (DEM) is a performance management category that represents an evolutionary step forward from traditional network performance monitoring and diagnostics (NPMD).
 DEM answers the need for modern, hybrid cloud-based and Internet-centric IT operations by bringing the focus first on user experience and ensuring that network monitoring serves the purpose of delivering optimal application performance to end-users.

 Understanding categories of monitoring solutions

 Most enterprise IT teams are familiar with Gartner research publications, which cover several commonly used but sometimes hard to distinguish performance management categories.
 Following is a list of categories along with brief explanations:

 - IT Infrastructure Monitoring (ITIM): ITIM tools capture uptime/downtime and resource utilization metrics for any type of IT infrastructure such as Cisco network devices.
 This is typically done via SNMP, logs, WMI, streaming metrics, etc.